micropython/micropython/docs/psoc6/installation.rst

 * Launch Arduino Lab MicroPython IDE

 This command is supporting the getting started tutorial for the first time.
-Once you get familiar with MicroPython and its environment, the ``device-setup`` command will be more appropiate to install MicroPython on PSoC6™ boards, and upgrade your device with the lastest firmware.
+Once you get familiar with MicroPython and its environment, the ``device-setup`` command will be more appropriate to install MicroPython on PSoC6™ boards, and upgrade your device with the latest firmware.

 Device setup
 -------------